Shopify/hydrogen-v1/docs/framework/internationalization.md

 ### Search engine optimization (SEO)

 Hydrogen provides an [`Seo`](https://shopify.dev/api/hydrogen/components/primitive/seo) component that renders SEO information on a webpage.
-The language of the default page (`defaultSeo`) defaults to the locale within the [`ShopifyProvider` component](https://shopify.dev/api/hydrogen/components/global/shopifyprovider) component.
+The language of the default page (`defaultSeo`) defaults to the locale within the [`ShopifyProvider`](https://shopify.dev/api/hydrogen/components/global/shopifyprovider) component.

 For more information about customizing the output of SEO-related tags in your Hydrogen app, refer to [SEO](https://shopify.dev/custom-storefronts/hydrogen/framework/seo).